derekc4859/sass-independent-study/list/part-06-function-ProjectProcess.md

 the color of the background.
 The more I tinker around with making my app, the more I learn about SASS and its usefulness.
 In addition, I want to make sure that my SASS code looks presentable so that people who are unfamilar about SASS.
 For now I have some
 CSS buttons made from SCSS as my building blocks for my project.

+### How does it work

+My buttons were formed by SCSS and then transferred over to CSS.
+I made sure that they all had the same properties.
+Thanks to SASS, this process was done rather quickly since everything is kept organized and contained in classes and variables.
+I created a function that changes the text color to black if the background color of a block is light.

 ![My progress](../images/project.png)